Influence of Cathode Boundary and Initial Electron Swarm Width on Electron Swarm Parameter Determination with the Pulsed Townsend Experiment: Improved Evaluation Approach

 \section{Improved Evaluation Approach}

-In order to further improve the accuracy of extracted swarm parameters, this section first presents an analytical solution for the electron current $I\sub{e}(t)$ considering a finite domain with both an absorbing anode and cathode boundary at $z = L$ and $z = 0$, respectively.
+In order to further improve the accuracy of extracted swarm parameters, this section first presents an analytical solution for the electron current $I\sub{e}(t)$ considering a finite domain with both an absorbing cathode and anode boundary at $z = 0$ and $z = L$, respectively.
 Additionally, a Gaussian distribution (in time) is considered and numerically included as an initial condition in order to more accurately represent observed experimental conditions.

-A solution to the drift-diffusion equation~\eqref{eq:n_continuity} (terms up to second order) for an initial condition as $n\sub{e}(z, t = t\sub{0}) = n\sub{e,0}\cdot \delta(z - z\sub{0})$ and for absorbing boundaries is provided in equation~\eqref{eq:number-density} \cite{Robson}.
-The corresponding electron current waveform can be determined by (suitable) integration over $z$ as (considering terms only up to second order)